z1skgr/FullOpenStack2023/Part 3/phonebook/README.md

 Open [http://localhost:3001/api/info](http://localhost:3001/api/info) to view it in your browser.

+Open [http://localhost:3001/api/persons:ID](http://localhost:3001/api/persons) to view it in your browser.
+`ID` is a number specifying the person for displaying.\
+For instance [link](http://localhost:3001/api/persons/1) If you have an opened tab, you can refresh the page.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.